 BushLife - A Guided Duck Hunt

-A guided duck hunt should read, a guided duck AND goose hunt, so you are in for a treat.
+A guided duck hunt should read, a guided duck AND goose hunt, so you are in for a real treat.

 I am the type of person who can read a book or watch a video and not only retain the info, I can understand it very well.
-I’ve been doing my homework on hunting for a couple of years now, and it was time to get off the couch and make this happen.
+I’ve been doing my homework on hunting for a couple of years, and it was time to get off the couch and make this happen.
 If hunting is something you are considering or you have already started the process, A Guided Duck Hunt is definitely for you.

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 A Brief on Hunting Licenses in Ontario

-Further Reading: The Dos and Don’ts of Hunting Safety
+Further Reading: The Dos and Donโ€™ts of Hunting Safety

 Why Hire a Guide for Hunting?

 Once someone goes through all the hassle of getting licensed, it leads to several questions.
 What am I going to hunt?
 Where do I go hunting?
 How to call an animal in?
 What hunting clothes do I need?
-What hunting gear is required? and so on.
+What hunting gear is required?
+And so on.
 A big one for some people is even being emotionally ready to harvest an animal.

 An Early Morning Start to My Guided Duck Hunt

-A good guide has multiple spots, and they monitor them regularly to ensure there is activity.
+The best guides have multiple spots, and they monitor them regularly to ensure there is activity.
 So, the day before the hunt, we discussed meeting in Peterborough at 5:30 in the morning.
 That meant I needed to get up at 4:30 to get dressed and make the drive in.

 I bring it up because it too, was an early morning ordeal, and it is a royal pain in the ass rolling out of a warm bed at 4:30 in the morning.
-There is, however, something very magical about this time of day – the stars seem to be a lot bigger, the skies are clearer and on both occasions, I had the pleasure of catching a large, if not maybe, a full moon that lit up the night sky with splendour.
+There is, however, something very magical about this time of day – the stars seem to be a lot bigger, the sky is clear, and on both occasions, I had the pleasure of catching a large, if not maybe, a full moon that lit up the night sky with splendour.
 Once you are out the door with a coffee in hand, you’ll quickly realize it was worth getting out of bed.

 Best Place for a Guided Duck Hunt

 On this day, we headed down the Ottonabee River in Peterborough.
-It was pretty amazing launching a duck hunting boat around 5:45 in the morning, in darkness, yet with the backdrop and glow of a city getting ready to wake up.
+It was amazing launching a duck hunting boat around 5:45 in the morning, in darkness, yet with the backdrop and glow of a city getting ready to wake up.

 Setup for A Guided Duck Hunt